 As seniors age and experience mobility issues, they often rely on caregivers to lift them into beds, showers, and chairs.
 The heavy lifting could cause muscle spasms, back pain, and significant injuries.
 If you’re unable to lift your parent, you’ll need to purchase devices that can help with mobility or have other family members assist with the heavy lifting.

 A professional home caregiver can be a wonderful source of support for you and your family.
-If you’re the primary family caregiver for an elderly loved one and need additional assistance providing high-quality senior home care, Harrisburg Home Care Assistance can help.
+If you’re the primary family caregiver for an elderly loved one and need additional assistance providing high-quality senior home care, Harrisburg Home Care can help.
 We are a leading home care agency committed to changing the way seniors age.

 5. Lack of Socialization